pestphp/pest-plugin-mutate/WIP.md

 # Backlog Prio 2
 - [ ] Dedicated help output (`vendor/bin/pest --mutate --help`)
 - [ ] Add help to show available mutators and sets
+- [ ] Make the output cristal clear that "survived" is bad and "killed" is good.
+Maybe change the wording to "missed" and "detected"?
+What do other libraries to work around the confusion? https://x.com/tfidry/status/1719293281568215499?s=46&t=DEd0fniSoLaUYk0rCiXljw

 # Backlog Future Release
 - [ ]